laskagrzegorz/dataScienceProject/readme.md

 ### 3_outputs/

- Stores the outputs of our analyses, such as model performance metrics, visualizations, and the final report.
+ Stores the output of our analyses, the final report and its overleaf directory to reproduce the report.
+Additionally it contains python script showing for to properly import trained model and make a prediction based on new data introduced by user.

 ## Getting Started